monsieurpablo/IKEA-3D-Model-Download-Button/README.md

 ## Troubleshooting

 - If the download button doesn't appear, ensure you're on a product page with a 3D model available and refresh the page.
+- If using Chrome, try turning on developer mode

 ## Disclaimer